 The Analysis of Variance menus, described in the earlier chapters, deal mainly with balanced designs.
 This ideal situation, however, is not always achievable.
 The randomized-block design in Section 2.2 is balanced because every block contained one of each treatment combination.
 However, there may sometimes be so many treatments that the blocks would become unrealistically large.
 Designs where each block contains less than the full set of treatments include cyclic designs and Alpha designs (both of which can be generated within Genstat by clicking Stats on the menu bar, selecting Design and then Select Design), neither of which tend to be balanced.
 In experiments on animals, some subjects may fail to complete the experiment for reasons unconnected with the treatments.
 So even an initially balanced experiment may not yield a balanced set of data for analysis.
 The Mixed Models (REML) menus, which use the Genstat REML directive, are designed to handle these situations.
-They also allow you to fit models to the complex correlation structures that occur in repeated measurements or in spatially-correlated data from field experiments.
+They also allow you to fit models to the complex correlated data from field experiments.

-- how to use the Linear Mixed Models menu - what output is given by a Genstat REML analysis, and how it compares to Genstat ANOVA - how to assess fixed terms using Wald and F statistics - how effects and means can be produced by Genstat ANOVA, combining all the available information when treatment terms that are estimated in several strata ★
+- how to use the Linear Mixed Models menu - what output is given by a Genstat ${\tt REML}$ analysis, and how it compares to Genstat ${\tt ANOVA}$ - how to assess fixed terms using Wald and F statistics - how effects and means can be produced by Genstat ANOVA, combining all the available information when treatment terms that are estimated in several strata ★